khanshoaib3/minecraft-access/docs/faq.md

 Sorry for the inconvenience.
 Here are some self-help materials.
 If you have any questions about installing, please read the [set-up guide](/docs/setup/basic.md).
 If you have any questions about original game functions, please search on the [wiki](https://minecraft.wiki/w/Special:Search?scope=internal) or just google it.
-If you want to learn to play the game, there are [some detailed text tutorials on wiki](https://minecraft.wiki/w/Tutorials), you can also listen to [Pixlriffs's Minecraft Survival Guide](https://www.youtube.com/watch?v=VfpHTJsn9I4&list=PLgENJ0iY3XBjmydGuzYTtDwfxuR6lN8KC) on YouTube, or just google the question and search for answers on forums.
+If you want to learn to play the game, there are some detailed text tutorials on the[ wiki](https://minecraft.wiki/w/Tutorials), you can also listen to [Pixlriffs's Minecraft Survival Guide](https://www.youtube.com/watch?v=VfpHTJsn9I4&list=PLgENJ0iY3XBjmydGuzYTtDwfxuR6lN8KC) on YouTube, or just google the question and search for answers on forums.
-If you have any questions about this mod, please read the [manual](/README.md).
+If you have any questions about this mod, please read the [documentation](/README.md).

 ## Why is this mod updated slowly / the feature I asked for was not released in the new version?